majordomusio/majord-aws-openshift/README.md

   public_dns_zone: example.com
 ```

 Changing all other variables is OPTIONAL.
-More configuration options can be found in file `playbooks/group_vars/all`.

 #### Step 2 - Create the AMIs